Isaac Paredes Player Props: Rays vs. Cubs

 Isaac Paredes At The Plate

-- Among the qualifying hitters in MLB play, he ranks 40th in batting average, 44th in on-base percentage, and 35th in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 42nd, his on-base percentage ranks 45th, and he is 35th in the league in slugging.

-- Paredes is batting .350 with two homers during his last games and is riding a five-game hitting streak.
+- Paredes will look to extend his five-game hitting streak.
+He's batting .350 with two homers in his last outings.

 - He has gone deep in 14.6% of his games in 2023, and 4.4% of his trips to the dish.